akurey/AK-Projects-Single-Source/Slack-Application/project-slack-ssot.md

 Message: Lo puedo reemplazar por otro que no tiene el listener pero se vería así, con el label arriba en vez de que sea al lado

+#### **Kafay Ng [2023-05-16T22:00:24.458Z]**

+Message: Hello everyone!
+We are collecting money for our first face-to-face volunteering of the year :moneybag: Help us bring color to Fundación Bandera Blanca by contributing to our campaign for painting materials.
+We need 100,000 colones to buy all the materials.
+If you want to contribute please do a *sinpe movil* to the number *8765-4392*  with your name and the word “volunteer” for example, Wong-Volunteer.
+Thank you very much :blue_heart:

+“hands that give will never be empty :joy:”

 ## Scope

 log of decisions reducing or adding time to the scope